surifirstpin/biplus_documentation/docs/README.md

 ## Access to All
 Incorporate powerful self-service BI , Without any manual data by making everyone a powerful analyst.

 # Key Features

 ## Simple

 Bi+ has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+## Secure

+Bi+ security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.

+## Scalable

+From one users to many, Bi+ scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.

+## Self-Serve

+Anyone can use Bi+ to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 # Dialects Supported